First Luv

-"First Luv" is a song by the Filipino girl group Bini.
-It was released on October 2, 2025 through Star Music.
-Written by Dwta, Kajo, Kiana Valenciano, Rosemarie Tan, Shan Pooviriyakul, and produced by Kajo, "First Luv" is a mid-tempo bubblegum pop and R&B track characterized by its bright, upbeat melody and romantic theme.
-The song marks Bini's first Tagalog lead single following a series of all-English tracks like "Blink Twice" and "Cherry on Top".
-The song received favorable reviews from critics, particularly for the members' vocal performances.
+"First Luv" is a song by the Filipino girl group Bini from their third studio album Flames (2025).
+The track was released as the second single of the album on October 2, 2025, through Star Music.
+It was written by Dwta, Kajo, Kiana Valenciano, Rosemarie Tan, and Shan Pooviriyakul, and produced by Kajo.
+"First Luv" is a mid-tempo bubblegum pop and R&B track characterized by its bright, upbeat melody and romantic theme.
+The song features a cowbell, 808 bass, and a church organ in its instrumentals.
+It marks Bini's first Tagalog lead single following a series of all-English tracks.

+The song received favorable reviews from music critics, particularly for the members' vocal performances.
 In the week of October 18, 2025, the song entered Billboard Philippines' Hot 100 chart.
-It is reportedly the only P-pop track on the chart for the week.
+It was reportedly the only P-pop track on the chart for the week.
+"First Luv" appeared in several listicles, such as "Pulp Loves: Our Favorite P-pop Songs of 2025" by the Filipino magazine Pulp and "P-pop's Best in 2025" by the American magazine Positively Filipino.
+In January 2026, the song also received a nomination for P-pop Song of the Year at the VP Choice Awards.

-The music video features the Bini members as Cupid's trainees, shooting arrows toward different individuals and instilling different forms of love in them: self-love, romantic love, platonic love/friendship, and familial love.
-It was directed by Jason Max and LGBTQ stars Esnyr and Klarisse De Guzman, among other actors.
+The music video was directed by Jason Max.
+It features the Bini members as Cupid's trainees, shooting arrows toward different individuals and instilling different forms of love in them: self-love, romantic love, platonic love/friendship, and familial love.
+LGBTQ stars Esnyr and Klarisse De Guzman appear in the video, among other actors.
 The video's visuals draw inspiration from rococo art.
 It also garnered acclaim, especially for its visual appeal and sapphic romantic storyline between De Guzman and her real-life partner Trina Rey.

 Background and release

-Bini released the special tour single "Shagidi", which draws inspiration from the Filipino children's game, Shagidi Shapopo, in June 2025.
-The single reached number seventy-three on the UK Singles Downloads Chart and number seventy-six on the UK Singles Sales Chart.
-In the Philippines, it reached number ten on the monthly Billboard Philippines Top P-pop Songs chart.
+On June 5, 2025, the Filipino girl group Bini released "Shagidi", a special tour single.
 On September 16, 2025, Coachella officially announced Bini as a part of their 2026 lineup, marking them as the first Filipino act to perform at the festival.
 Following the release of "Shagidi", Bini announced that their next single, "First Luv", would be released in October.
+It was released by Star Music on October 2, through digital download and streaming formats.
+It was issued as the second single from their third studio album Flames.

 The group teased the song with a series of concept photos featuring group and individual shots, where the members wore ruffled, corseted pink outfits.
 A short teaser clip depicted them as a part of a vintage painting in an art gallery.
-"First Luv" is Bini's first Tagalog single following a series of all-English tracks such as "Blink Twice" and "Cherry on Top".
-They also previewed the music video through an Instagram clip featured the members arranged on a staircase in a stylized, dreamlike setting.
+"First Luv" is Bini's first Tagalog single following a series of all-English tracks such as "Cherry on Top" (2024) and "Blink Twice" (2025).
+They also previewed the music video through an Instagram clip.
+It featured the members arranged on a staircase in a stylized, dreamlike setting.
 One of the teasers hinted at the lyrics "Araw-gabi naaalala..."

-"First Luv" was released by Star Music on October 2, through digital download and streaming formats.